'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 The story of Pearce the cannibal convict is one of the biggest gothic horror stories of our convict past.

-But, beyond the gory story, it's also a tale of survival of a man who, like many convicts, did not deserve such a harsh sentence for a petty crime that hurt no one.
+But beyond the gory story, it's also a tale of survival of a man who, like many convicts, did not deserve such a harsh sentence for a petty crime that hurt no one.